L061N/Login-custom-overlays/README.md

 </p>
 </a>

-Click the image above for a video demo to see them in action.
+To see them in action, click the image above for a video demo.

 Included in the collection:
 - **Standings box**: showing the leaderboard